esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab.md

 return msg;
 ```

+This code changes the msg.payload, a special property that is used by the nodes and is passed between them, so we are transforming the output payload depending on the input value.

 ### 3. Create a IoT Hub

-Now we will send the data to the cloud.
+To make this data more useful, we will send it to the cloud.
 We will need some more things for this, here's your bill of materials:
-* An Azure account with a IoT Hub
+* An Azure account with an IoT Hub service created
 * A visualization WebSite
-* The Azure node in your Node-RED workflow
+* The Azure node in your Node-RED Flow

+Let's do it:

-#### Create a IoT Hub
+#### Create an IoT Hub

+> If you don't have an Azure Account you can get a [Free Trial](https://azure.microsoft.com/free).

 In your browser go to the Azure Portal at https://portal.azure.com and login.
 Create a new IoT Hub with `new > Internet of Things > IoT Hub`.